simonjulianl/tp/docs/UserGuide.md

 ## [4.2 Suggestions](#table-of-contents)

-There are two types of erroneous inputs that we are expecting, one for single worded commands and one for two word commands.
+There are two types of erroneous inputs that we are expecting; One for single worded commands and one for two word commands.
 Behaviour of each erroneous command is assumed to follow the convention specified above.

 * Any mention of `{command}` refers to one of these values `add`, `delete`, `list`, `edit`, `clear`, `find`, `view`, `help`,